 Nearly 70 bucks for a fake wreath that made a huge glitter mess whenever it moved?!
 No thanks.

 The cool thing, though, was it was only Dec.
 1 and all the holiday decor was already half off!
-I obviously wasn’t going to buy the wreath for $35, but there was a medium-sized plain one next to it for $6.99 before the discount.
+I still wasn’t going to buy the wreath for $35, but there was a medium-sized plain one next to it for $6.99 before the discount.
 I figured it was a steal, and considering I didn’t have one, I bought it.

-My Dollar Store Christmas Decorations
+My Cheap Christmas Decorations